 The climate database was created from two separate sources.
 The temperature, precipitation, and degree days variables were derived from an analysis of weather observations from federal government sources.
-In order to derive values for individual block groups, the data for each observation point (over ten thousand in all) were analyzed using Vertical Mapper in order to estimate the likely values at block and block group centroids.
+In order to derive values for individual block groups, the data for each observation point (over ten thousand in all) were contoured in order to estimate the likely values at block and block group centroids.